Published: Oct 31, 2017

 Previously, Brian taught Greek and Roman history at the University of Illinois, Chicago, medieval history at the University of Maryland’s European extension division, and Latin at Binghamton University.
 He chaired the social studies department and for thirty years taught Latin, German and social studies at Seton Catholic Central High School in Binghamton, New York.

 Bethany Jensen earned her M.A. in museum studies from The Johns Hopkins University in 2017 and her B.A. in anthropology (archaeology emphasis) with a minor in ancient Near Eastern studies and a language certificate in Russian from Brigham Young University in 2015.
 She became a member of the BYU Egypt Excavation team in 2011 and continues to work at Fag el-Gamous/Seila in the eastern Fayoum.
 Her main area of interest is Graeco-Roman Egypt.
 She has published and presented work regarding the site in several venues.

 Bethany joined Museum of the Bible as an Assistant Curator and Data Specialist in May 2015, where she assists with various research projects and exhibitions.

 Jeff Kloha, Chief Curatorial Officer

 His areas of teaching and research include the textual and canonical history of the early Christian writings, hermeneutics, and the Pauline Epistles.
-He is co-editor of Texts and Traditions: Essays in Honour of J. K. Elliott (Brill, 2014) and The Press of the Text: Biblical Studies in Honor of James W. Voelz (Pickwick, 2017).
+Jeff is co-editor of Texts and Traditions: Essays in Honour of J. K. Elliott (Brill, 2014) and The Press of the Text: Biblical Studies in Honor of James W. Voelz (Pickwick, 2017).
 He has published peer-reviewed essays in the areas of New Testament textual criticism and the use of New Testament texts in early Christianity.
-He is a frequent conference presenter, radio guest, and television documentary commentator.
+He is a frequent conference presenter, radio guest and television documentary commentator.